Polynomial Width is Sufficient for Set Representation with High-dimensional Features: Conclusion

-\begin{ack} We would like to express our deepest appreciation to Dr. Manolis C. Tsakiris for pointing out the connection and useful results in the topics of unlabeled sensing.
-P. Li is supported by NSF awards OAC-2117997, IIS-2239565.
+We would like to thank Dr. Yusu Wang and Dr. Puoya Tabaghi for a meaningful discussion.
+We also express our gratitude to Dr. Manolis C. Tsakiris for pointing out useful results in the topics of unlabeled sensing.
+P. Li is supported by NSF awards PHY-2117997, IIS-2239565.
+Z. Wang is in part supported by US Army Research Office Young Investigator Award W911NF2010240 and the NSF AI Institute for Foundations of Machine Learning (IFML).